frederic-perez/AmE-dictionary/data/dictionary.md

 __bizarre__ _adj_ :two::hammer: _The bizarre markings on the wagon._
 __black belt__ _n_
 __Black Belt__ _n_ :two: Strip of rolling prairie land extending across central Alabama and Mississippi with fertile black clayey soil formerly notable for the production of cotton.
+__Black Death__ _n_ :two: A form of bubonic plague pandemic in Europe and Asia during the 14th century, when it killed over 50 million people.
 __black gold__
 __black lung__ _n_ Pneumoconiosis of coal miners caused by coal dust. _You can die of black lung._
 __Black Maria__ _n_ Van used by police to transport prisoners. _Frost disappeared from the interior of the Black Maria under conditions which leave the police puzzled._